 Induction and Education: All pupils are inducted in appropriate use of the school's ICT facilities and other aspects of this policy upon arrival.
-Subsequently, Teachers/Tutors remind pupils at the start of each academic year about their obligations and code of conduct.
+Subsequently, teachers remind pupils at the start of each academic year about their obligations and code of conduct.

-Monitoring/Filtering: The school will exercise its right to monitor the use of computer systems, including the monitoring/filtering of internet use, interception of e-mails and the deletion of inappropriate materials at all times.
+Monitoring/Filtering: St Hilda's will exercise its right to monitor the use of computer systems, including the monitoring/filtering of internet use, interception of e-mails and the deletion of inappropriate materials at all times.
+It will make use of the monitoring service Securly, which provides regular reports about perceived and actual online safety risks.